-Dogs are susceptible to a variety of problematic skin infections, ranging from mildly troubling to life-altering.
-Fortunately, many dog skin infections, and other conditions, go away on their own or are relatively easy to treat.
+Dogs are susceptible to a variety of problematic skin problems, ranging from mildly troubling to life-altering.
+Fortunately, many dog skin conditions and other skin disorders go away on their own or are relatively easy to treat.

-However, some dog skin problems will require you and your vet to experiment with several different treatment strategies before a successful one is found.
-Unfortunately, a few animal skin problems are impossible to treat at all.
+However, some skin conditions on dogs will require you and your vet to experiment with several different treatment strategies before a successful one is found.
+Unfortunately, a few animal skin disorders are impossible to treat at all.

-Most skin problems in dogs fall into one of several categories, in which we’ve grouped the various conditions.
+Most skin issues in dogs fall into one of several categories, in which we’ve grouped the various conditions.

 Some dogs, especially puppies, suffer from dry, itchy, flaky skin – a condition called dandruff.
 Dog dandruff commonly occurs because a dog’s sebaceous glands are not producing enough oil to keep the skin properly lubricated and protected.
 Often, the flakes of dead skin can be seen on the coat (especially in the case of dark-coated dogs).
 In very rare cases, hair loss may occur.